No, investigators have not released a cause for the condo collapse near Miami

 WHAT WE FOUND

-“We need a definitive explanation for how this could have happened,” Florida Governor Ron DiSantis said at a June 25 media briefing.
-“That’s an explanation that needs to be an accurate explanation, it’s an explanation that we don’t want to get wrong, obviously, but at the same time I do think it’s important that it’s timely.”
+“We need a definitive explanation for how this could have happened,” Florida Governor Ron DeSantis said at a June 25 media briefing.

-Miami-Dade Mayor Daniella Levin Cava said structural engineers would be assigned to investigate the cause of the collapse.
+A team from NIST, the National Institute of Standards and Technology, the agency that investigated the buildings that collapsed on 9/11 are conducting a preliminary investigation into what caused the Surfside collapse.

+On June 28, White House Press Secretary Jen Psaki told reporters President Joe Biden also believes an investigation should be launched.

+“[Biden] does believe there should be an investigation and that FEMA — a number of the resources FEMA is sending to the ground — building science experts to the scene, officials from the National Institutes of Standards and Technology, officials from OSHA, and the FBI — they’ve all been deployed to Surfside, under their own authorities, to help participate and provide expertise in that effort,” Psaki said.

-Four people were confirmed dead and 159 were still missing as of Friday, June 25.
+Eighteen people were confirmed dead and more than 140 were still missing, as of Thursday, July 1.
 The Miami-Dade Police Department tweeted that first responders were working around the clock.

 The Champlain Towers South, located on Collins Avenue in Surfside, Florida, is a 12-story condominium and can be seen via Google Maps.